abhishekgoyal-a11y/Open-Cart-App-Testing/README.md

 # Frontend Testing for OpenCart E-commerce Website

-I have successfully conducted frontend testing for the OpenCart e-commerce website, applying both manual and automated approaches.
+I have successfully conducted front-end testing for the OpenCart e-commerce website, applying both manual and automated approaches.

 ## Highlights of My Work